 Our assessors look for key evidence of not only inputs (such as numbers of visits to employers, colleges etc) in the careers programme, but also of outcomes – the impact these have on students’ career-related learning.
 “Learner voice” – students themselves speaking with our assessors about their careers support by the school or college – is a crucial part of all assessments.

-Evidence of the added value and impact of achieving the Standard: This January 2022 analysis by the Careers & Enterprise Company of the “Compass” scores for the schools and colleges holding the Standard showed:
+Evidence of the added value and impact of achieving the Standard: This analysis by the Careers & Enterprise Company of the “Compass” scores for the schools and colleges holding the Standard showed:

-So, parents can be confident that the careers support provided by secondary schools or colleges achieving the national Quality in Careers Standard will help every student to gain the knowledge, skills and confidence to take control of their futures.
+So, parents can be confident that the careers support provided by secondary schools or colleges achieving the national Quality in Careers Standard will help every student gain the knowledge, skills and confidence to take control of their futures.